1 Tip on How to Use Words for a Safe Environment for Your Project

 Description automatically generated

-Communications is under the LEAD part and under People
+Communications are under the LEAD domain and within the People segment in the MPM model

 Create an Idea Safe Environment